 This opportunity to be able to know some of these great personalities ignited a passion in me.
 The passion was to study Urdu poetry & literature in depth!
 And thankfully this passion has not died ever since.

 I am writing this blog post to give you a complete insight into the life of Mirza Ghalib.
 The life of a magnificent poet.
-A poet who is largely forgotten!
+A poet forgotten!

 Honestly, the lives of some of our venerated Urdu poets have been lost and are in a dire need of a rebirth, at least in mention.

 Mirza Asadullah Baig Khan, widely known as Mirza Ghalib / Mirja Ghalib or simply Ghalib was a conspicuous Urdu and Persian poet.
 He lived during the last years of the Mughal Empire.

 Due to his marvelous abilities as a poet both in Urdu & Persian, he was given a number of honorific titles.
 Some of those titles are Dabir-ul-Mulk, Najm-ud-Daula and Mirza Nosha.

 Some academics have regarded Mirza Ghalib as the last great poet of the Mughal Era.
 He is also considered from the pioneers who transformed the Urdu language.

 Mirza Ghalib was born on 27th December 1797 in Kala Mahal, Agra into a family descended from Aibak Turks who had moved to Samarkand (Uzbekistan).
 His paternal grandfather, Mirza Qoqan Baig, was a Seljuq Turk who had immigrated to India from Samarkand during the reign of Ahmad Shah.
 After his migration to India, Ghalib’s grandfather worked throughout the country including in cities like Lahore, Delhi and Jaipur.
 But destiny made him to finally settle in Agra.